Taguig City University

-Taguig City University (TCU) is a Philippine local university.
-It was established in 2006 by the Sangguniang Bayan of the Municipal Government of Taguig.
-It is located in Gen. Santos Ave., Central Bicutan, Taguig City.
+Taguig City University (TCU) is a public city university located in Central Bicutan, Taguig.
+It was established in 2006 by the City Government of Taguig by virtue of Ordinance No. 29 Series of 2004.

 History

 Pamantasan ng Lungsod ng Taguig (PLT), later renamed Taguig City University (TCU) upon conversion of the Municipality of Taguig to "cityhood" on 8 December 2004, was established through Ordinance No. 29, Series of 2004 (enacted 6 September 2004, Municipal Government of Taguig, authored by Councilor Aurelio Paulo R. Bartolome with councilors Marisse Balina-Eron and Allan Paul C. Cruz as co-sponsors).

 Motivated by the urgency of need to serve the youth of growing Taguig City, the Local Government Administration came up with Ordinance No. 29 Series of 2004 "An Ordinance Establishing the Pamantasan ng Taguig and Appropriating Funds Thereof."
 This was an offshoot of the provisions of the Local Government Code.

 Pamantasan ng Taguig was renamed Taguig City University pursuant to City Ordinance No.13, Series of 2009.

 TCU has gone through development problems — top billed by the very basic need to have enough buildings.
 For two years, despite its courage, the university hardly manifested physical eloquence.
 In S.Y.
 2006–2007, it swiftly took off: The organization of the university and construction of the TCU main building commenced.
 Meanwhile, undergraduate classes were held in high schools and elementary campuses in Taguig, lent to the growing management of TCU.
 In 2006, General Ricardo Papa Sr. Memorial High School offered some rooms for free.
 In 2007, rooms expanded to Taguig Elementary School, Sta.
 Ana-District 1 and Em's Elementary School, Signal Village-District 2.
 In 2008-2009 additional undergraduate classes were held in annex school of General Ricardo Papa Sr. Memorial High School at Brgy.
 Ususan and Signal Village Elementary School (Annex).